Ryuno-Ki/webmention-tools/README.rst

 Currently:

 -  webmentiontools.send implements WebmentionSend that sends
-   webmentions.
+   Webmentions.
 -  webmentiontools.urlinfo implements UrlInfo() that will rerurn usefull information about a web page, like title, the existance of an "in-reply-to" link, the author name, the author image, etc.
--  webmentiontoold.webmentionio provides a class to query webmention.io
+-  webmentiontools.webmentionio provides a class to query webmention.io

 There is also the corresponting command line tool, webmention-tools (which is also a simple example on how to use the library.